Customer Agreement

 Scheduled maintenance

-BSITC may from time to time suspend the Hosted App Services for the purposes of scheduled maintenance to the Platform, providing that:
+BSITC may from time to time suspend the Subscription Services for the purposes of scheduled maintenance to the Platform, providing that:

-- give to the Customer at least 5 Business Days’ prior written notice of scheduled maintenance that will, or is likely to, affect the availability of the Hosted App Services or have a material negative impact upon the Hosted App Services; and
+• give to the Customer at least 5 Business Days’ prior written notice of scheduled maintenance that will, or is likely to, affect the availability of the Subscription Services or have a material negative impact upon the Subscription Services; and

 Emergency maintenance